 1 – Exercise Attention Span

 In a world that is becoming more and more diluted with 5-second media snippets, it’s more important than ever to consciously help our children exercise their attention spans.
 Think back to when you were a child and you could spend hours dragging a stick through the dirt, or when you could spend an hour or two playing with the same toy instead of switching between toys every 30 seconds.
 A strong ability to maintain focus and attention contributes to better job performance and stability, longer relationships, and healthier living.

 In a garden, weeding, planting, and harvesting all take the ability to focus on a single task since the garden will not flourish unless all these jobs are taken care of on a regular basis.
 Help make it fun for your child by turning on music outside or having fresh lemonade or a fun fruit plate as a reward partway through the work.
-Make sure to have a conversation with your child about how gardens can only grow is if they’re taken care of.
-It may help to compare this to the way parents and caregivers help take care of a child.

-2 – Teaches delayed gratification
+2 – Teaches Delayed Gratification